What does the Bible say about Generosity? 5 Powerful Bible Verses

 What does the Bible say about generosity?
 I experienced an example of Biblical generosity during a special encounter with a little boy in a remote village in Honduras.

 What is Generosity?
-How a Small Boy Taught Me its Big Meaning
+How a Small Boy Taught Me Its Big Meaning

-Honduran Mountain-what does the Bible say about generosityWalking on the lush, tropical mountainside of El Chile, Honduras, my cousin Maritza and I were surrounded by the flowering coffee trees, a dirty pigpen, and chickens wandering freely.
+Walking on the lush, tropical mountainside of El Chile, Honduras, my cousin Maritza and I were surrounded by the flowering coffee trees, a dirty pigpen, and chickens wandering freely.

 We stopped as she pointed to a small, clay house where my mother and her eleven siblings were raised.
 It was a primitive structure with dirt floors and an open fire burning.